ilkkamtk/fullstack/week10/MongoEngine.md

 - Note the use of `exclude=('cats',)` to avoid infinite recursion when serializing because now a user has cats and each cat has an owner.

+### Overfetching / Underfetching

+- Overfetching: Retrieving more data than needed.
+E.g., fetching all fields of a document when only a few are required.
+- Underfetching: Not retrieving enough data, leading to additional queries later.
+E.g., fetching a document without its related documents, requiring separate queries to get them.
+- It can be discussed whether cats should include full owner data and vice versa.
+Depending on use case, you might want to limit the fields fetched or avoid nesting altogether.

 ## Assignment continued

 1. Modify the controllers to use the schemas for serialization as shown above.